-CHAPTER III Appropriate Cooperation with Stakeholders Other Than Shareholders peace of mind and safety to customers, and establishing a corporate environment that encourages creativity from employees.
+CHAPTER III Appropriate Cooperation with Stakeholders Other Than Shareholders (Appropriate cooperation with stakeholders other than shareholders) Article 5 The Company shall define the "Tokio Marine Group Corporate Philosophy," and respond to the trust of shareholders through global business expansion that incorporates profitability, growth, and health, providing peace of mind and safety to customers, and establishing a corporate environment that encourages creativity from employees.
 Through contributing to the development of society on a wide scale, the Company shall work to perpetually improve its corporate value.